bbauska/meta-html-css-in-depth/readme.md

 </p>

 <p>I define as high as 150 VH.
 One VH is equal to 1 percent of the viewport height.</p>

 <p>Now, I add the grid template rows property that will track the sizing
-functions for the grid rows.</p>
+functions for the grid rows.
-<p>I set it to one FR or one fraction for the main section.</p>
+I set it to one FR or one fraction for the main section.</p>

-<p>Now, I define the rules for the header.</p>
+<p>Now, I define the rules for the header.<br/>
-<p>I start by setting the background color and follow that up with text
-alignment, which is centered and 2EM padding.</p>
+I start by setting the background color and follow that up with text alignment, which is centered and 2EM padding.<br/>
-<p>2EM is a relative height which is twice the size of the current font
+2EM is a relative height which is twice the size of the current font height.</p>
-height.</p>

 <p>Let's examine the output.</p>
-<p>It looks good.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 144. more extra.css (134) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">